 - Uses: body butter, soaps, lotions, hair care

 - Mango butter is my absolute favorite butter to use in body butters that are lightweight and fast absorbing.
-My mango body butter is absolutely divine!
-It also adds creaminess and nourishing fatty acids to cold process soap.
+My mango body butter is divine!
+It also adds creaminess and nourishing fatty acids to cold-process soap.
 Try to swap it out in your formulations anywhere you use shea butter and want a lighter product.

 Cocoa Butter

-Also a very well know butter which is not only used for skin care, but also widely used in food production.
-It's a very hard butter with a very distinct chocolatey smell (if unrefined).
+It is also a well-known butter used not only for skin care but also widely in food production.
+It's a very hard butter with a very distinct chocolatey smell (if undeodorized).

 - Origin: fat extracted from cocoa beans